jhanke10/weather/README.md

 - Takes in input of location to return the forcast for the day
 - Parser that converts strings from the API to list of dictionaries
 - Uses recursion to go through the string and append dictionaries to list
+- If within the dictionary there is a list it is able to append a list